ApurvaBhargava/my-curriculum-vitae/README.md

 - Forecasted requirements and unit prices for over 10,000 materials from 120+ plants using deep time series models.
 - Built linear and tree-based extreme multi-class classification models (2082 classes) in Python for predicting the business division of a material by extracting named-entity recognition (NER)-based and text-based features from its description.
 - Built dashboards for interactive visualizations of models and data at different granularities using Plotly and Power BI.
 - Presented the models to stakeholders for approval.
-Set up a baseline and a process to measure future improvements.

 **Department of Environmental Studies, New York University, New York, NY** (June 2020 – August 2021)\
 *Data Science Research Assistant (project funded by NSF grant)*